 - Never give your passwords to anyone.
 Ever.

-- For strong passwords, use long passwords.
+- For strong passwords, use long passwords - at least 12 characters.
 It really is as simple as that - there's no need for anything clever.

 - Create a different password for every account.